 Miss Brinkley is from our amazing litter from "Marlowe" and "Luke" "The Environmentalists".
 This is a line that we have been developing for over 9 years and 4 generations and have long enjoyed the joyful affection, intelligence, playfulness, and frequent "Old Soul" temperaments of many related pups in the family.
 "Brinkley" is loving and affectionate, attentive, and obedient to commands.
 (Brinkley was trained at Freedom Dogs.)
-She is easy-going and gets on well with other dogs.
-She loves to play gently with her doggie housemate "Maya".
+She gets on well with other dogs and plays gently with her doggie housemate "Maya".
 She likes to get out and explore, but around the house she is laid-back and floppy.
 We have received a lot of positive feedback about her first litter!

 For her second litter we paired Miss Brinkley with our "keeper" house-dood little Sir Kermit.
+Kermit must be something special...because he is still here!
+Yep.
 No one in the household could bear to part with this brilliant, hard-working, affectionate little guy with a big desire to please and he enjoys being part of the pack with Uncle Cosmo and Bibi.
-(Quite a few local breeders have used him to sire litters in other programs!)
-Kermie is sensitive and intuitive, but he is also pretty bomb-proof and doesn't miss a beat out-and-about meeting new folks and dogs.
-We love that he doesn't really have much of an agenda and goes-with-the-flow.
-We expect puppies in this litter to be human-focused, playful, and affectionate.
-Maybe water-dog ball-chasers like Kermit?
+Kermie is sensitive and intuitive, but doesn't miss a beat out-and-about meeting new folks and dogs.
 Both parents with OFA Hips/Elbows Good/Normal and solid PennHIP scores; clear of everything on the Pawprints genetics panel.
 Brinkley weighs about 38 lbs and Kermit 25 lbs, so we expect puppies to mature to a range of sizes from 25-40 lbs.
 We will have projected relative sizes of individual puppies once they reach 6-7 weeks of age.
 Great family dog litter.

 As indicated by the ultrasound, 5 puppies were born on February 9th and will be going home April 6th.
 One Chocolate Girl (mini); Two Caramel girls; One Caramel-Cream girl; One Caramel Cream male.
-We are accepting 2 more Reservations, plus waitlist.
+We are accepting 4 Reservations, initially, plus waitlist.
 Puppy Photo Album: Brinkley and Kermit's Puppy Photos